Dansby Swanson Player Props: Cubs vs. Guardians

-On Saturday, Dansby Swanson (.472 slugging percentage in past 10 games, including two home runs) and the Chicago Cubs face the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
-First pitch is at 7:15 PM ET.
+Dansby Swanson -- 0-for-4 in his most recent game -- will be in action for the Chicago Cubs versus the Cleveland Guardians, with Aaron Civale on the mound, on July 2 at 2:20 PM ET.

-In his previous appearance, he went 1-for-4 with a double against the Guardians.
+In his last game he had a hitless showing (0-for-4) against the Guardians.

 Dansby Swanson Game Info & Props vs. the Guardians